 Bring along a familiar bed or blanket for your pet to relax on.
+If you don’t have one yet, a designer dog bed is be the best option.
 Then, they will feel more at home in the car.
 Don’t let them ride in the front seat because this is a safety issue.
 Airbags and safety features aren’t designed with animals in mind, and your buddy could be seriously hurt in a fender bender.
 Use an appropriate carrying crate to keep them safe and comfortable.

 Make sure you plan plenty of stops so your pet can stretch their legs and go to the bathroom.
 Staying cooped up in the vehicle too long can create anxiety, so remember to carry their favorite toys or treats to keep them entertained during the ride.